 Rapid diagnostic tests based on antigen detection

 A rapid test has also been started for the COVID-19, which involves taking samples from the nose, throat, and lungs.
-Rapid diagnostic test (RDT) of a sample of the respiratory tract of a person helps to detect the viral proteins (antigens) related to COVID-19 virus.
+A rapid diagnostic test (RDT) of a sample of the respiratory tract of a person helps to detect the viral proteins (antigens) related to the COVID-19 virus.
 This ensures a speedy and accurate diagnosis and its usage is CDC-approved.

 Rapid diagnostic tests based on host antibody detection

 This test detects the presence of antibodies in the blood of COVID-19 infected people.
 The strength of antibody response depends on several factors like age, medications, infections, and severity of disease etc.